MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage.md

 ---
 title: Example of using the Azure SDK with Azure Storage
-description: Example of working with Azure Storage using Python and both the Azure SDK management libraries and Azure SDK client libraries ms.date: 05/05/2020 ms.topic: conceptual
+description: Example of working with Azure Storage using Python and both the Azure SDK management libraries and Azure SDK client libraries ms.date: 05/06/2020 ms.topic: conceptual
 ---

 # Example: Use the Azure SDK with Azure Storage

-In this article, you learn how to use the Azure SDK management libraries in a Python script to create a resource group that contains and Azure Storage account and a Blob storage container.
+In this article, you learn how to use the Azure SDK management libraries in a Python script to provision a resource group that contains and Azure Storage account and a Blob storage container.
 You then learn how to use the Azure SDK client libraries in Python application code to upload a file to that Blob storage container.

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.